تخطَّ إلى المحتوى

 Astro is designed to make it easy to deploy to any cloud provider for on-demand rendering, also known as server-side rendering (SSR).
 This ability is provided by adapters, which are integrations.
 See the on-demand rendering guide to learn how to use an existing adapter.

 An adapter is a special kind of integration that provides an entrypoint for server rendering at request time.
-An adapter does two things:
+An adapter has access to the full Integration API and does two things:

 • Implements host-specific APIs for handling requests.